 - Need: How can you position your solution as the right one for your client’s needs?

 - Timing: When can the client complete the purchase?

-Here, “Funds” doesn’t ask the amount that the client has allocated to purchases.
-Instead, this step merely requires the client to be capable of completing a purchase, even if they don’t have a budget that’s ready to solve their issue yet.
+Here, “Funds” doesn’t ask for the amount the client has allocated to purchases.
+Instead, this step requires the client to be capable of completing a purchase, even if they don’t have a budget ready to solve their issue yet.

 FAINT Pros and Cons: